BieremaBoyzProgramming/bbpPairings/README.txt

 opponents' tiebreak scores, the program needs to know the number of points given for draws and cannot infer it.

-For this reason, we must introduce an extension to the TRF(bx) format.
+For this reason, we must introduce another extension to the TRF(bx) format.
 The extension uses codes BBW, BBD, BBL, BBZ, BBF, and BBU for specifying the number of points awarded for a win, draw, played loss, zero-point bye, forfeit loss, or pairing-allocated bye, respectively.
 The format is